-When the Griffin house loses power (yet again) the characters reluctantly perform another Star Wars parody.
+When the Griffin house loses power (yet again) the characters reluctantly perform another Star Wars parody: Family Guy: It’s A Trap!.
 The opening crawl warns you to “lower your expectations” explaining that they “ran out of gas” after the first two movies but Fox forced them to make another.
 It’s not just self-deprecating humor, it’s also a subtle dig at Star Wars Episode VI itself.
 The rest of the movie isn’t so subtle.

 No one is more critical than Peter.
 After he sees Leia’s braided hair, he points out the inconsistency of Ewoks that “use spears with wooden shafts and stone carved tips yet they clearly understand the finer points of cosmetology.”
 Leia concedes, “Yeah, I know.
 It’s not as good as Empire.”
 Eventually Peter has enough of the cutesy Ewoks entirely and decides to make things a little darker by forcing captured imperial soldiers to dig their own graves with their helmets.